For a detailed history on the canes and the towns that received them we refer you to the three books written by Barbara Staples.

 We often get asked about replicas of the cane or other alternatives.
 Many towns wish to keep the original cane stored away for safe keeping (and considering the history of lost canes, this would seem to be a good idea!)
 We don’t have great answers for that yet, but hope to provide that information here in the future.
 If you know of places that produced replicas, pins, plaques, etc. suitable for presentation to recipients of the cane – please let us know and we’ll put the information here for other towns and historical societies.

-- Josephs’ Jewelers in Leominster has created replica pins of the Boston Post Cane for at least one town.
+- Josephs’ Jewelers in Leominster had created replica pins of the Boston Post Cane for at least one town.
+(Joseph’s closed in January 2018, so this is no longer a source for pins.)

 - Peavey Manufacturing in Eddington, Maine created the replica for the Lee (Maine) Historical Society.
 (Peavey makes walking sticks, but perhaps makes canes on special request.)